Atri-Labs/til/markdown/arrow.md

-# How to add arrows in Markdown?
+# How to add arrows in GitHub Flavored Markdown?

 | Activity                  |     Code     |
 | :---:                     |     :---:    |